ngworker/lumberjack/libs/ngworker/lumberjack/http-driver/README.md

 }
 ```

 We now have the `deps` property, needed to inject the dependencies.
-In this case the `HttpClient`, the `ngZone`, the `LogDriverConfigToken` and the `HttpDriverConfigToken`.
+In this case the `HttpClient`, the `ngZone`, the `logDriverConfigToken` and the `httpDriverConfigToken`.

 This dependencies are used in the `httpDriverFactory` function.
 There, we merge the `logDriverConfig` and `httpDriverConfig` to ensure we have the default configurations, in they are not override, and we return a new instance of the `HttpDriver`.